Bachelors in Health Administration in Hawaii

 Healthcare Admin Career and Salary Info in Hawaii

 Hawaii has a growing need for medical managers and health care administrators.
-From 2012 through 2022, O*Net anticipates a 15 percent increase in medical management jobs in Hawaii.
-Salaries in this region tend to be slightly higher than the national average.
-O*Net reports that the average salary for a Hawaii medical manager is $95,900 per year.
+From 2018 through 2028 medical management jobs in Hawaii are projected to grow by 16 percent.
+Salaries in this region tend to be higher than the national average.
+The average salary for a Hawaii medical manager is $139,650 per year.

 Are you ready to use your innovation, creativity, and leadership skills to improve the health care provided to Hawaiians?
 If so, take the first step by contacting health care administration programs in Hawaii and request program details to review.